Policy Learning with New Treatments: Application to rural electrification

-Finally, I compute the optimal policy ignoring covariates.
-Across all policies, it turns out that the price $d=10$ has the smallest maximum regret.
+Finally, I compute the optimal policy which does not target based on covariates.
+The solution to the empirical minimax regret problem without covariates is given by the policy which assigns the price $d=10$ to the population.
 This means that across all demand curves $m \in \hat{\mathcal{M}}$, $v_{m}(10)$ is uniformly as close as possible to $\max_d v_{m}(d)$.
 To visualize this, in Figure \ref{optpolicy} I overlay the regret-maximizing demand curve for the policy $d=10$ on top of the bounds on takeup and welfare plotted in Figure \ref{worstcaseexample}.
-The $m$ which maximizes regret is one which is maximized at $d=7.5$ but performs somewhat worse when $d=10$.
+The $m$ which maximizes regret is the one which maximizes utility at $d=7.5$ but performs somewhat worse when $d=10$.
 This difference between the best possible outcome and the outcome realized under the chosen policy is the regret that nature seeks to maximize through the choice of $m$ and the decision maker seeks to minimize through the choice of $\pi$.
 Observe that maximum regret, given by $\max_{m} [v_{m}(7.5) - v_{m}(10)]$, is much smaller than a naive comparison of the bounds.
 Hence, an adversarially chosen demand curve in $\hat{\mathcal{M}}$ can make a price of $d=10$ perform only mildly suboptimally.

-\subsection{Optimal Policy with Covariates}
+\subsection{Optimal policy with covariates}

 Having illustrated the method for estimating $\hat m_0$, constructing $\hat{\mathcal{M}}$, and constructing $\hat \pi$ in the simple case of no covariates, I now solve for the optimal policy when the decision maker can target subsidies based on household size and income.
-I construct the estimate $\hat m_0(d,x)$ using a logistic regression of takeup on a second order polynomial of household size and income, for each $d\in\mathcal{D}_0$.
-As before, I use the shape restrictions that demand is decreasing and convex in $d$, holding $x$ fixed.
-For less than $5\%$ of observations, the estimates $\hat m_0(d, X_i)$ violate these shape restrictions.
-For these observations, I replace the estimates with $\arg\min_m \lVert m(d) -\hat m_0(d, X_i) \rVert$, where the minimum is taken over all $m(d) \in \R^{|\mathcal{D}_0|}$ that are decreasing and convex in $d$ and bounded between $0$ and $1$.
+I construct the estimate $\hat m_0(d,x)$ using a Lasso-penalized logistic regression of takeup on a dictionary of Chebyshev polynomials in household size and income, for each $d\in\mathcal{D}_0$.
+As before, I use the shape restrictions that demand is decreasing and convex in $d$ for every $x$.
+For some observations, the estimates $\hat m_0(d, X_i)$ violate these shape restrictions.
+When this happens, I replace the estimates with $\arg\min_m \lVert m(d) -\hat m_0(d, X_i) \rVert$, where the minimum is taken over all $m(d) \in \R^{J_0}$ that are decreasing and convex in $d$ and bounded between $0$ and $1$.
 This ensures that $\hat{\mathcal{M}}$ is nonempty.
 These estimates are used to obtain $\hat \Gamma_{j}(X_i)$ for each $i$ and $j$.